301 South College

 301 South College is a 588 ft skyscraper in Charlotte, North Carolina and was the headquarters for Wells Fargo's east coast division, the bank left the building in early 2024.
 Their exit made 200,000 sqft available.
 Opening on September 14, 1988, it was the tallest building in North Carolina, until 1992 when it was surpassed by the Bank of America Corporate Center.
-The building consists of 42 floors, a connected 22-story Hilton Hotel, YMCA, parking garage, plaza, and is connected to Two Wells Fargo Center via skybridge, as part of the Overstreet Mall.
+The building consists of 42 floors, a connected 22-story Hilton Hotel, YMCA, parking garage, plaza, and is connected to 301 South Tryon via skybridge, as part of the Overstreet Mall.

 History

 In July 1985, Trammell Crow Co. and Norfolk Southern Corp. announced plans for the block between College and Brevard Streets and between 2nd and 3rd Streets.
 First Union Center, named for its main occupant, would include an 850,000 sqft 34-story granite and glass skyscraper called Two First Union Center, which was to be Art Deco and the city's first postmodernist office tower.
 The project would also include a hotel, two office buildings and a park.
 Unlike nearby buildings with flat roofs, the JPJ Architects design used a roof where "[t]he top is rounded, a bold arch rising above the setback sections that enliven the principal facade ... this one looks like an old radio".
 The first office tower was to start construction in December 1985 and be complete in 1987.

 By mid-1986, Two First Union Center had been changed to a 42-story building, to be Charlotte's tallest, and by December, when NCNB and Charter Properties announced an even taller building, First Union's new headquarters was called One First Union Center.
 The $100 million One First Union Center became the city's tallest building on August 21, 1987, with the pouring of concrete for the 41st floor–ending NCNB Plaza's 13-year reign as the tallest building in both Charlotte and the Carolinas.
 When First Union employees began moving into the new building in February 1988, the name Two First Union Center referred to the bank's previous headquarters on Tryon Street.

 As of May 13, 1988, a foundation was in place for the planned hotel, expected to be 19 stories and 250 rooms, but Trammell Crow had not yet submitted plans to the county's building standards department.
 Omni Hotels was said to be interested in the site.
 On October 18, 1990, the 22-story, 410-room Omni Charlotte held a ribbon cutting, though only eight floors of rooms were ready and fourteen stories had been completed.
 Omni president Bill Sheehan called it "probably our finest facility".
 In 1996, The Yarmouth Group bought the Omni for $33 million and changed it to a Westin.
 In 1998, Hilton Hotels bought the hotel for about twice that much.
 The hotel is now Hilton Charlotte Center City.